Certificate Program Guidelines

 To receive a graduate certificate:

-- Students must successfully complete certificate requirements as established by the university.
+- Students must successfully complete certificate requirements as established by the university and the individual certificate program.

 - Non-degree-seeking students are not required to be enrolled each semester but must complete the certificate within 2 years.